Breast screening

 Being recalled can cause worry and distress

-Most of these women do not have breast cancer.
-But being recalled or having more tests can cause a lot of worry and distress.
+The majority of people recalled do not have breast cancer.
+However, being recalled or having more tests can cause a lot of worry and distress.

 You’re exposed to a small amount of radiation

-The amount of radiation you’re exposed to during a mammogram is very low, and you would receive a similar amount from a return flight between London and Australia.
+The amount of radiation you are exposed to during a mammogram is very low, and you would receive a similar amount from a return flight between London and Australia.

 5. What happens during breast screening?